TLC@Home brings Christmas cheer to inner-city students - Saskatoon | Globalnews.ca

 Every single classroom at five elementary schools were reached by the campaign that fills shoeboxes for nearly 1,000 Saskatoon children in the city who might not otherwise get any Christmas presents.

-Shelley James started the charity 12 years ago and has watched as it’s grown and expanded now with multiple partners in the community, including Global Saskatoon, Cameco and the College Park Sobeys.
+James has watched the charity grow and expand now with multiple partners in the community, including Global Saskatoon, Cameco and the College Park Sobeys.

 A group of students from Holy Cross High School also came to help with the delivery.